SOP for Laboratory Safety | SOP for Chemistry Laboratory Safety

 5.8.1.4 Risk of uncontrolled release through the use of the wrong or faulty valves, fitting, etc.

 5.8.2 To discharge a gas safely, use only the proper approved fittings including the needle walls with or without a pressure gauge.
 Be sure to close the cylinder valve again after use.
 Open the delivery valve to relieve pressure on the system.
-To attach the delivery system first, close the delivery valve, just screw it onto be cylinder outlet, open the main cylinder valves just as far as necessary.
+To attach the delivery system first, close the delivery valve, just screw it onto be cylinder outlet, and open the main cylinder valves just as far as necessary.
 Then slowly open the delivery valve or regulate until the desired rate of delivery is achieved.

 EXTINGUISHING OF BURNING GASES

 Fires involving liquefied or compressed gases escaping from compressed cylinders in which the valve can no longer be closed should be extinguished with a dry powder extinguisher.
-The carbon-dioxide gas cylinder may also be used.
+The carbon dioxide gas cylinder may also be used.

 5.10 STORAGE OF COMPRESSED GASES